-I love this movie on a technical level, and I believe that it’s accomplishments in silent storytelling and lack of traditional facial expressions with the primary character or love interest shows their ability to convey emotion unlike any other animation studio.
+I love this movie on a technical level, as well as just as a movie, and I believe that it’s accomplishments in silent storytelling and lack of traditional facial expressions with the primary character or love interest shows their ability to convey emotion unlike any other animation studio.

 Best: The Space Dance

 Worst: The only Pixar movie that is straight up insulting to it’s audience.
-Saying that, given the opportunity, humans would never have goals, motivation, or intention.
+It’s saying that, given the opportunity, humans would never have goals, motivation, or intention.

 Maybe this is just because I love superheroes, but this movie is just such an amazing rollercoaster (not to mention the Incredicoaster at Pixar Pier), that I’m never not in the mood to watch it.